Chromosome Territory Organization within the Nucleus

 How to Cite

 Cremer, T., Markaki, Y., Hübner, B., Zunhammer, A., Strickfaden, H., Beichmanis, S., Heß, M., Schermelleh, L., Cremer, M. and Cremer, C. 2012.
 Chromosome Territory Organization within the Nucleus.
-Encyclopedia of Molecular Cell Biology and Molecular Medicine. .
+Reviews in Cell Biology and Molecular Medicine. .

 - Published Online: 15 MAR 2012